pranavpenugonda/RBAC-Dashboard/README.md

 - permissions: Displays different permissions (`read, write, execute`)

 select Alice user
+- he is admin; he can manage users, roles, permissions
 ![image](https://github.com/user-attachments/assets/50d6374f-e8bf-4166-95c3-d8340466a2a9)

 you can add user, sort existing users, search users, filter users by roles and also edit the usernames, roles and toggle the status of user from active to inactive and vice-versa and also delete the users.